sli-fox/jamms/README.md

 SFML is the graphical library we will be using for this project.
 It's a dependency for the project, so please install it locally by following the steps below.

 1. First, you must download the SFML SDK from the [download page](http://sfml-dev.org/download/sfml/2.1/).
   - You must download the package that matches your version of Visual C++.
-A library compiled with VC++ 9 (Visual Studio 2008) won't be compatible with VC++ 10 (Visual Studio 2010) for example.
+If you got your VS2012 from the Dreamspark school download, its a 32-bit version (even if your system is 64-bit).
+So, if your VS2012 is 32-bit, download the "Visual C++ 11 (2012) - 32 bits" SFML package.
   - Remember where you extract your SFML folder to because you will need that path to link it up to VS.

 2. When you open the jamms project in Visual Studio, you have to tell the complier where your SFML headers are and the linker where to find the SFML libraries.
 When you first pull the project off our repo, you have to change the linkage to your local url where SFML was extracted to.